dxmv/wallet-tracker/README.md

 ## Backend

+- [ ] Check if crypto belongs to a user's wallet
 - [ ] Fix the response for deletes
 - [ ] Add 'nicknames' for user wallets
 - [ ] Add crypto types accepted for a wallet